manchester city centre fountain

 Tip 6 Compare the price of single and return tickets

-When taking a round trip to Manchester, it can be worth comparing single and return fares to find the cheapest train tickets.
-Two single tickets may work out less expensive than a return, Split My Fare works out and sells you the cheapest combination of tickets.
+When taking a round trip to Manchester Piccadilly Train Station, it can be worth comparing single and return fares to find the cheapest train tickets.
+Two single tickets may work out less expensive than a return; Split My Fare works out and sells you the cheapest combination of tickets.

 Tip 7 Take a slower train to Manchester

-If you're looking for cheap train tickets to Manchester and don't mind taking slightly longer to get to your destination, take a slower train.
-If a less direct train that may involve changes is cheaper, we will show you this option.
-If you only want to see the quickest journeys to Manchester, you can select to only see these faster trains.
+Take a slower service if you're looking for cheap train tickets to Manchester and don't mind taking slightly longer to get to your destination.
+If a less direct train that may involve changes is more affordable, we will show you this option.
+If you only want to see the quickest journeys to Manchester, you can select only to see these faster trains.

 The Northern Quarter is a 10-minute walk from Manchester Piccadilly, here you can experience a taste of what sets Manchester apart.
 Head to the Castlefield conservation area to see the 18th-century canal system.
 The interactive Museum of Science and Industry traces the period of the city when it was a textile powerhouse

-Tip 8 Compare the price of standard and first-class tickets
+Tip 8 Compare the prices of standard and first-class tickets

-First-class Tickets may sometimes be similarly priced or even cheaper than standard class Tickets.
-If few first-class tickets have been sold their price may be reduced, whereas if standard class has been fully booked the cost of these fares will be much higher.
-Compare the price of standard and first-class easily on our site using a simple dropdown.
+First-class Tickets may sometimes be similarly priced or cheaper than standard-class Tickets.
+If few first-class tickets have been sold, their price may be reduced, whereas if standard class has been fully booked, these fares will be much higher.
+Compare the cost of standard and first-class easily on our site using a simple dropdown.

 • Manchester Airport